CenturianGT/DemoRepository1/README.md

 # DemoRepository1
-This is a test repository created by HOST - ARIJIT DUTTA.
+Hi, this is a test repository created by HOST - ARIJIT DUTTA.